-The Lasting Influence Of Bruce Lee's 'Enter The Dragon' Which Turns 45
+Enter The Legend: 'Dragon' Turns 45

 "Enter the Dragon was really a very precious project for him," says Shannon Lee, Bruce's daughter.
 "And the one that he had been waiting for."

 But a month before the film's premiere, he died.
-Instead of becoming a star — he became a legend.
+Instead of becoming a star, he became a legend.

-Before martial arts films, Bruce Lee was a child actor in Hong Kong.
+Before martial arts films, Lee was a child actor in Hong Kong.

 He played mostly dramatic roles.
 One film, The Orphan, actually made him a bit of a celebrity there — his performance was compared to James Dean's in Rebel Without a Cause.